Deploying Highly Available Services with Cisco Nexus Dashboard

 ====================================================================

-Note: In the 3.1 release of Nexus Dashboard, you can change a deployment mode in an existing cluster, but modifying a deployment mode is a disruptive procedure, as the system reinstalls all services and the data and configurations are destroyed.
+Note: In the current Nexus Dashboard release, you can change a deployment mode in an existing cluster, but modifying a deployment mode is a disruptive procedure, as the system reinstalls all services: their operational data and configurations are destroyed.
 For more information, see the Nexus Dashboard and Services Deployment and Upgrade Guide.
-In future Nexus Dashboard releases, this limitation will be removed.
+In future Nexus Dashboard releases this limitation will be removed.

 A screenshot of a service statusDescription automatically generated